-Debt Forgiveness and Capital Contributions:
+Capital Contributions:

-In the current fiscal year and last fiscal year, no money was received for debt forgiveness.
-The Authority received \$.260 million from Capital Contributions in the current year.
-Last year, the Authority did not receive any money in Capital Contributions.
+The Authority received \$.093 million from Capital Contributions in the current fiscal year and \$.260 million in the previous year.
+In Fiscal Year 2021, the Authority did not receive any money in Capital Contributions.
 Capital Contributions represent water and sewer assets that have been built by developers and then turned over to the Authority.
 The amount of Capital Contributions is still minimal due to the continued economic slowdown.